Address & Hours

 General Admission (86th Floor Observatory) including Multimedia Experience, plus bonus same-night general admission; enjoy a same-day second visit (June-August between 10pm-closing; September-May between 8pm-closing).

-General admission to the Museum, Rose Center for Earth and Space, plus an IMAX film or Space Show
+General Admission to the Museum and the Rose Center for Earth and Space, plus the Space Show or a giant screen film in 3D and 2D

 Skip-the-line admission, plus entry into all Special Exhibitions.
 Also, same-week admission to The Cloisters museum and gardens after visiting The Met.
 Please note that if the CityPASS ticket is used first at The Cloisters, the visit to The Met must occur on the same day.

 Top of the Rock Observation Deck general admission offers stunning 360-degree views from indoor and outdoor decks of the top 3 floors of this legendary art-deco skyscraper.

 General admission to Frank Lloyd Wright’s masterpiece of modern architecture that houses a world renowned collection of art from the 20th and 21st century and special exhibitions that are significant and intriguing.

 One Statue Cruises ferry ride with stops at Liberty Island (Statue location) and Ellis Island.
 Enjoy leisure time and an audio tour on each island, plus Ellis Island Immigration Museum admission.